pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ```

 Wildcard grants and revokes: Only one level (a.*).
-Granting on * or a.b.* treats them as literal channels unless granted using wildcard features.
-Revokes work only for the same one-level wildcards previously granted.
+Granting on * or a.b.* treats them as literal names.
+Revokes work only if granted with the same wildcard and one level deep.

 #### Subscribing with state

-Requires Presence add-on.
+Requires Presence.
+Presence add-on must be enabled.

-Required UUID: Always set and persist a stable UUID for users/devices; otherwise you cannot connect.
+Required UUID: Always set and persist a UUID per user/device; it must remain stable to connect.

 ```
 1